 Call for papers

-Submission is now open for papers to be presented at the PSA2018 meeting in Seattle, WA, on November 1-4, 2018.
+The deadline is approaching for submission of proposals for symposia to be presented at the PSA2018 meeting in Seattle, WA, on November 1-4, 2018.
 This will be the 50th anniversary of the first biennial meeting of the PSA.
-The deadline for submitting a paper is March 1, 2018.
-PSA2018: Call for Symposium Proposals is being issued separately.
-The program committee expects to announce its decisions on symposium proposals by mid-February.
-Please note that there will be morning sessions on November 1 beginning at 9 am.
-PSA2018 will once again include a poster forum; the call for posters will be issued separately.
+The deadline for submitting symposium proposals is January 5, 2018.
+The Call for Papers and Call for Posters have been issued separately.
 The call for session chairs will be sent out in late summer 2018.
 The PSA will once again be offering Dependent Care Subsidies of up to $200, and PSA registrants will also have access to on-site childcares services.

 Please note that in accordance with current PSA policy: